michaelsevilla/zlog-popper/paper.md

 ## Memory Cache

+### NEXT GRAPH B (or combined with A)
+- Use in-memory cache to implement the epoch check and show that we can match the raw performance even with this added functionality.
+- This will show the content from graph A for comparison.
+Look we match the raw performance.

+### NEXT GRAPH B or C (probably just two).. bar chart?
+- Final consolidation of average throughputs of all the different methods
+- THIS INCLUDES THE FULL IMPL OF ZLOG APPEND using the in-memory cache

 We solve the slow down of the epoch by storing the value in memory.
 Here is the new performance.
+We are able to with the epoch check match the raw performance.

-We generalize this as a new interface and use this interface to implement the full zlog stack and show the performance.
+We know that we cannot use kv/bs for logicla address translation or protocol enforcement without a performance hit so there is no point in trying. instead, we generalize this memory cache hting used for epoch checks as a new interface and use this interface to implement the full zlog stack and show the performance.

 Overall corfu is relatively simple abtraction, yet requires significant work in making performant.
 Further, the decision may change over time.

+We will probably have room in the paper to discuss the design of the index structure, like collapsing a bit map and taking advantage of the implicit strides in the offsets, etc... but we can probably move that to a later section to keep this presentation concise.
+We should probably mention this aspect here, but overall that becomes a ortholognal optimization.

 # Abstract Model